Advantages & Steps To Implementing Participative Management In 2024

 5. Courageous Decision-making

 Participative managers possess the courage to make tough decisions.
 They balance the inclusivity of participative management with the firmness needed to steer the ship in the right direction.
 While they seek input and feedback, they are not afraid to make decisions, especially in critical situations.
-Their decisions are well-informed, considering the collective wisdom of the team while aligning with the organisation's overarching goals.
-This balanced approach instil confidence in the team, assuring them that their manager can make decisive choices when necessary, providing a sense of direction and stability amidst uncertainties.
+Their decisions are well-informed, considering the team's collective wisdom while aligning with the organisation's overarching goals.
+This balanced approach instils confidence in the team, assuring them that their manager can make decisive choices when necessary, providing a sense of direction and stability amidst uncertainties.

 6. Visionary Outlook